Essy-dan/Capstone_LITA_SALESPROJECT/README.md

 Targeted Marketing Campaigns: Insights on regional performance and seasonality will support the creation of tailored marketing campaigns that align with customer preferences, driving engagement and sales.

 Enhanced Profitability: With data-driven strategies focused on high-demand products and key sales regions, the company can improve profitability by aligning inventory and marketing to meet customer demand efficiently.

-Project Summary
----

-To analyze the sales performance of a retail store, to uncover key insights such as top-selling products, regional performance, and monthly sales trends.

 ### Data Source
 ---